GitbookIO/gitbook/docs/README.md

 # GitBook Format Documentation

-> This documentation is for GitBook version **{{ book.version }}**
+This document aims to be a comprehensive guide to GitBook.
+It contains the full documentation for version **{{ book.version }}**.
+Help for GitBook.com specific questions can be found at [help.gitbook.com](https://help.gitbook.com).

+### What is GitBook?

-GitBook is a command line tool (and Node.js library) for building beautiful books using GitHub/Git and Markdown (or AsciiDoc).
-Here is an example: [Learn Javascript](https://www.gitbook.com/book/GitBookIO/javascript).
+GitBook is a command line tool (and Node.js library) for building beautiful books using GitHub/Git and Markdown (or AsciiDoc). .
 This documentation has been generated using GitBook.

 GitBook can output your content as a website ([customizable](themes/README.md) and [extensibles](plugins/README.md)) or as an ebook (PDF, ePub or Mobi).